Help & Contact

 Where we rely on your consent as the legal basis for processing your personal information, as set out in section above titled ‘How do we use your information when providing our services to you’, you can withdraw your consent at any time.

-If you would like to withdraw your consent to receiving any direct marketing to which you previously opted-in, please see the section titled “What you need to do if you don’t want our marketing communications’ for further details.
-If you would like to withdraw your consent to us processing any information concerning dietary requirements, medical conditions, disabilities and special requirements, please contact our customer service team here or your local store.
+If you would like to withdraw your consent to receiving any direct marketing to which you previously opted-in, please see the section titled 'What you need to do if you don’t want our marketing communications’ for further details.
+If you would like to withdraw your consent to us processing any special categories of personal data such as information concerning dietary requirements, medical conditions, disabilities and special requirements, please contact our customer service team here or your local store.

 Please note if you ask us to stop processing this information, it can mean we won’t be able to provide all or parts of the services you have requested.
 If we have to cancel your booking or other purchase as a result, you are likely to incur a cancellation charge.